AWS microservices overview

 3. Visibility: AWS Cloudwatch

-In addition to the AWS product overviews, the article has some recommendations for third-party and Open Source products to help fill the gaps in the AWS offerings.
+In addition to providing an overview of AWS products, the article makes some recommendations for third-party and open-source products that can help fill the gaps in AWS offerings.

 Compute Options

-Compute refers to the CPU and RAM resources that you run your software with.
-If you're using microservices, you almost certainly will be using containers or serverless for at least part of your application stack, so that is where this article will focus.
+Compute refers to the CPU and RAM resources you run your software with.
+If you're using microservices, you will likely be using containers or serverless for at least part of your application stack, so that is where this article will focus.

 Lambda

-Perhaps the most unusual of the modern means to access compute is Function as a Service (FaaS).
+The most unusual modern means to access computing is Function as a Service (FaaS).
 Also known as serverless, this technology avoids long-lived infrastructure of any kind by creating a function only when a request comes in and destroying it as soon as it is fulfilled.
-This allows the scalability curve of your application to track closer to your demand curve than any other method, and forces programming practices that ensure seamless horizontal scalability.
+This allows the scalability curve of your application to track closer to your demand curve than any other method and forces programming practices that ensure seamless horizontal scalability.

 undefined

 Lambda, Amazon's FaaS service, supports many languages, and most executables can be used via a callout from a supported language.
-Lambda responds to events from a variety of sources within AWS, but it's most common trigger in a user-facing application is created via the AWS API Gateway service.
-The Gateway service provides a consistent API surface for end users to interact with that can route requests inward to one or more Lambdas for processing.
+Lambda responds to events from various sources within AWS, but the most common trigger in a user-facing application is created via the AWS API Gateway service.
+The Gateway service provides a consistent API surface for end users to interact with, which can route requests inward to one or more Lambdas for processing.

-With a strong message-passing layer like Kafka or Active MQ, an entirely Lambda-based architecture is possible--and sometimes even desirable.
+With a strong message-passing layer like Kafka or Active MQ, an entirely Lambda-based architecture is possible—and sometimes even desirable.
 This is the case, for example, when large usage spikes are unpredictable.
-Because the scaling curve matches the usage so closely, there's little waste in infrastructure overhead, and Lambda's additional cost per compute cycle is offset by the very low cost incurred during low utilization periods.
+Because the scaling curve matches the usage so closely, there's little waste in infrastructure overhead.
+Lambda's additional cost per compute cycle is offset by the low cost incurred during low utilization periods.

-More commonly though, Lambdas are used to augment a more traditional infrastructure style, handling more rare and potentially compute-intense requests like processing uploads or interaction with a third-party system.
-Triggered from S3 events or requests at API gateways, Lambdas allow the main application deployment to ignore the random additional load these tasks create.
+More commonly, though, Lambdas are used to augment a more traditional infrastructure style, handling rare and potentially compute-intense requests like processing uploads or interaction with a third-party system.
+Triggered from S3 events or requests at API gateways, Lambdas allows the central application deployment to ignore the random additional load these tasks create.

 While very helpful, FaaS is not a panacea.
-If your application sees consistent demand, the cost overhead may make FaaS more expensive than more traditional always-on options like containers or VMs.
+If your application sees consistent demand, the overhead cost may make FaaS more expensive than traditional always-on options like containers or VMs.
 Startup times for functions can be problematic in some cases as well.
-Specifically, while AWS aims to have Lambdas instantiate in only a few milliseconds, the actual time required will vary by the size and complexity of the Lambda itself.
+Specifically, while AWS aims to have Lambdas instantiate in only a few milliseconds, the actual time required will vary by the size and complexity of Lambda itself.
 For this reason, it's often better to have a handful of smaller Lambdas rather than one large one.
-It's especially important that your Lambdas do not require large memory contexts to be loaded when they initialize because this slows the loading of the Lambda significantly.
-In this case, the application would likely be better designed as a long-running service so that memory context can be initialized once and then re-used to serve many requests.
-Nonetheless, FaaS services are an important tool that can help keep costs low and scalability high when applied properly.
+Your Lambdas must be free of significant memory contexts to be loaded when they initialize because this slows the loading of the Lambda significantly.
+In this case, the application is better designed as a long-running service so that memory context can be initialized once and re-used to serve many requests.
+Nonetheless, FaaS services are an essential tool that can help keep costs low and scalability high when appropriately applied.

 Fargate and ECS